jpolcek/autocomplete-plus/Provider-API.md

   # This will be suggested before the default provider, which has a suggestionPriority of 1.
   suggestionPriority: 2

+  # Let autocomplete+ filter and sort the suggestions you provide.
+  filterSuggestions: true

   # Required: Return a promise, an array of suggestions, or null.
   getSuggestions: ({editor, bufferPosition, scopeDescriptor, prefix, activatedManually}) ->
     new Promise (resolve) ->